B60 (New York City bus): As a bus route

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, the B60 would be split in half at Fulton Street.
 The southern half would keep the B60 designation, and the northern half would take the new B66 designation.
 At Fulton Street, both routes would run east along Fulton Street to terminate at Broadway Junction.
-The B60 would use Flatlands Avenue in both directions in Canarsie.
+The B60 would use Flatlands Avenue in both directions in Canarsie, and the B66 would use Cooper Street in both directions in Bushwick.
 Closely spaced stops would also be eliminated.
+A new B76 bus route would also run along Rockaway Avenue during rush hours, following the B60 route between Broadway Junction and Flatlands Avenue, continuing down to Avenue L, before heading west along it and taking over the B17 Paerdegat branch.